KingsOnline/adapt-h5p/README.md

 adapt-h5p
 =========

-An Adapt component that acts as a listener to H5P content and messages Adapt when the completiton criteria has been met.
+An Adapt component that acts as a listener to H5P content and messages Adapt when the completion criteria has been met.
 Uses [Window.postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

+Documentation on how to use available [here](https://docs.google.com/document/d/19W8MnpmZ17oILjlhGjXiGWDBso6oM6PZXAhEVKN38Qk/edit?usp=sharing).

 Attributes
 -----